FDIC/Owner/Licensed Funeral Director/Embalmer

 But at any time your family would like to meet with Jack, he is available to make funeral arrangements.

-God called Allen to preach the Gospel 10 years ago and with that calling, God gave him a compassionate servant’s heart.
-He is currently pursuing his Doctorate Degree in Theology at Luther Rice Seminary with a minor in Grief Counseling.
+God called Allen to preach the Gospel 12 years ago, and with that calling, God gave him a compassionate servant’s heart.

-Allen has been employed with the Florida Department of Corrections for the last two years and has been assisting in the funeral business for the last two and a half years.
+Allen has been employed with the Northeast Florida State Hospital for the last year and has been assisting in the funeral business for the previous five years.

 Allen has known James for many, many years, having grown up together in Glen St. Mary.
-James and Shannon are excited to have Allen working with them, knowing that the families who trust our funeral home to take care of their loved ones will be taken care of, as if they are one of our own.
+We are excited to have Allen working with us, knowing that the families who trust our funeral home to take care of their loved ones will be taken care of as if they are one of our own.

 Timothy L. Curry is the son of James Curry and stepson of Shannon Curry.
 He has lived in Baker County his entire life and graduated from Baker County High School in 2017.
 Timothy is currently attending Florida Gateway College and is pursuing his Associate Degree in Criminal Justice.